Ecommerce Holiday Planning

 Extend Your Reach with Paid Ads

-Outside of the your social posts, you can extend your audience reach by paying to “boost” featured content or promos, or by purchasing ad space on social networks like Facebook, Twitter and Instagram.
+Outside of your social posts, you can extend your audience reach by paying to “boost” featured content or promos, or by purchasing ad space on social networks like Facebook, Twitter, and Instagram.

 Here are 9 tips for creating click-worthy seasonal ads for social:

-- Make the most of mobile ad placements; almost 80% of social media time is now spent on mobile3, and users are 2x more likely to share content via mobile than on desktop4.
+- Make the most of mobile ad placements; almost 80% of social media time is now spent on mobile, and users are 2x more likely to share content via mobile than on desktop.

 - Boost the shareability factor by tapping into the emotional benefit of your business and/or telling a story through a particular aspect of the holiday, like Banana Republic did.

 - Tell a visually-driven story to maximize engagement and minimize conversion.
 Facebook’s carousel ads perform 10x better than its regular ads, and mobile video ads are 5x more engaging than standard banners.

 - Use highly engaging images to grab attention.

 - Keep your messaging clear, concise, and consistent across all social media; follow guidelines for character count for each individual channel.